Nick Clegg as Deputy Prime Minister: Appointment

-Coalition Agreement

-The morning after the 2010 general election presented the country with no single political party able to form a government that would command a majority in the House of Commons, since the February 1974 general election with the Labour Party led by Harold Wilson falling short of a majority.
-In light of this reality the Conservative leader, David Cameron, went public and gave a "big, open and comprehensive offer" to the Liberal Democrats' leader and said that he wanted to open up negotiations with them to form Britain's first coalition government since Winston Churchill's war ministry during the Second World War.
+The morning after the 2010 general election presented the country with no single political party able to form a government that would command a majority in the House of Commons for the first time since the February 1974 general election with the Labour Party led by Harold Wilson falling short of a majority.
+In light of this reality the Conservative leader, David Cameron, went public and gave a "big, open and comprehensive offer" to the Liberal Democrats' leader Nick Clegg and said that he wanted to open up negotiations with them to form Britain's first coalition government since Winston Churchill's war ministry during the Second World War.
 In reply, Clegg said that he had always maintained that the party with the most seats and the most votes should have the right to seek to govern.
 Speaking to the press he said: "It seems this morning that it is the Conservative Party which has more votes and more seats – although not an absolute majority – which is why I now think that it is the Conservative Party which should seek to govern in the national interest."

 Following the announcement, teams of negotiators from both parties formulated what would become the Coalition Agreement which would form the basis of their partnership together.
 Gordon Brown's resignation on 11 May 2010 meant that Cameron was invited by the Queen to form a government and a coalition with the Liberal Democrats was agreed, with Clegg as the Deputy PM and Lord President of the Council.
 The initial agreement was published on 12 May 2010.
 It consisted of a seven-page document, in 11 sections.
 In the foreword, it stated "These are the issues that needed to be resolved between us in order for us to work together as a strong and stable government".
 Of the 57 Liberal Democrat MPs, only two (Charles Kennedy and John Leech) refused to support the Conservative Coalition agreement.

+Tenure on the National Security Council

+Clegg, who had rooms in the Cabinet Office, was appointed to the National Security Council (UK) by David Cameron on or about 12 May 2010.
+He sat meetings in COBRA together with George Osborne, Eric Pickles and Theresa May, as they discussed events like the 2011 London riots, the 2013–14 United Kingdom winter floods, and the Charlie Hebdo massacre.
+While there was still doubt in the immediate aftermath about the causes of the Malaysia Airlines Flight 17 crash, he was lambasted for missing a COBRA meeting: in lieu of sitting it, he chose to attend a TV cookery show.